 To ensure your level of life insurance cover keeps up with increases in the cost of living, we’ll automatically increase your cover by 5% each year on your policy anniversary.
+Your premiums will also increase in line with this change.
 You’ll be notified in writing about this increase, which you can choose to decline.
 These automatic increases will stop once you reach 75 years of age.

 If you’re diagnosed with a terminal illness and have 12 months or less to live, the terminal illness cover means you can claim your full life insurance benefit in advance to get medical treatment or put your affairs in order.

-Get greater protection with optional cover including Children’s Insurance, Total & Permanent Disability Insurance, Accidental Death Insurance, and Serious Illness Insurance.
+Get greater protection with optional cover including Children’s Insurance, Total & Permanent Disability Insurance, and Serious Illness Insurance.

 You’ll get a full refund on any premiums paid if you cancel your cover in the first 30 days of it starting without having made a claim.

-If you cancel your cover after the 30 day cooling off period, you won’t get any premiums you’ve paid back.
-However, if you’ve chosen a yearly payment, you’ll get a refund of the unused portion of your premium.
+If you cancel your cover after the 30-day cooling off period, you won’t get any premiums you’ve paid back.
+However, if you’ve chosen a yearly payment, you’ll get a refund on the unused portion of your premium.